yumis56/IS117-021/projects/homework-project-1/yumi-song-resume-2024.md

 ####
 + Updated product tickets according to the current week and introducing new merchandise into the store's lifecycle
 + Managed backroom inventory and end-of-day sales receipts using Microsoft Excel
-+ Communicated with customers and colleages in daily shop operations
++ Communicated with customers and colleagues in daily shop operations

 ## **Activities**
 Ballroom dancing (DanceSport Club - President, collegiate competitions)